openebs-archive/openebs-docs/docs/tsg_install.md

 This section contains steps to troubleshoot and resolve issues faced while installing.

-The following issue is covered in this section.
+The following issues are covered in this section.

 [One of the 3 pods does not run while installing OpenEBS on a Kubernetes cluster in Azure](#PodNotRunningAzure)